pesu-dev/pesuacademy/README.md

 2. **Configure your test credentials:**
    Open the `.env` file and replace all `<YOUR_..._HERE>` placeholders with your actual test user details.
 Each variable has been documented in the `.env.example` file for clarity.

-### Set Up Environment Variables

-1. Copy the example environment file to create your own:
-    ```bash
-    cp .env.example .env
-    ```

-2. Configure your test credentials: Open the .env file and replace all <YOUR_..._HERE> placeholders with your actual test user details.
-Each variable has been documented in the .env.example file for clarity.

 ### Pre-commit Hooks